 Update:December 26th, 2024

-Although different opinions exist on the origin of the brush, it is said that pens and brushes made from reeds and other plant fibers were already used in ancient Egypt.
+Different theories exist regarding the origin of the brush.
+It is believed that in ancient Egypt, pens and brushes made from reeds and other plant fibers were already in use.

-Later, in China in the 200’s B.C., as the writing system matured, brushes made of animal hair, ink sticks, inkstones, and paper, known as the “Four Treasures,” were developed.
+Later, in China in the 200s B.C., as the writing system evolved, brushes made from animal hair, along with ink sticks, inkstones and paper—known collectively as the "Four Treasures of the Study"—were developed.

-Also, in Japan, there are various interpretations of the history of the brush.
-However, along with the influence of Buddhist culture and the development of unique Japanese cultures such as the Kana script, ink-making and paper-making techniques also improved.
+In Japan, the history of the brush is interpreted in various ways.
+The influence of Buddhist culture, along with the development of unique Japanese elements such as the Kana script, contributed to advancements in ink-making and paper-making techniques.

-This article features brushes made of bird feathers and other unusual materials that are different from commonly used natural hair brushes made from weasel, horse, raccoon, deer, and goat hair.
+This article features brushes made from unusual materials, such as bird feathers, which differ from the commonly used natural hair brushes made from weasel, horse, raccoon, deer and goat hair.

 Chicken Feather Brush

-The feathers have a soft, cotton-like texture that would make you want to keep touching them.
+The feathers have a soft, cotton-like texture that you will find irresistible to touch!

-The contrast between the pure white feathers and the well-polished shaft gives a luxurious feel.
+The contrast between the pure white feathers and the well-polished shaft creates a luxurious feel.

-Since this brush has a much softer tip compared to other animal hair brushes, it creates a variety of unique lines with just the right balance of “randomness”.
+This brush features a much softer tip than other animal hair brushes, allowing for the creation of a variety of unique strokes with the right balance of randomness.

-In addition, the long handle allows you to create a variety of drawing styles.
+It is available in three sizes: small, medium and large; with a long handle that allows you to create a wide range of drawing styles.

 Chicken Feather Brush

 The Chicken Feather Brush (small) has shorter feathers, which makes it easier to control than longer ones, and using the entire feather may create a unique touch.
-You can enjoy the different touch between the tip and the belly.
+You can enjoy the difference in strokes between the tip and the belly.

 Chicken Feather Brush/ Small